maxmbed/docker-buildroot/Readme.md

 Start docker-buildroot container using the run script.

-Few input may be parsed to perform dedicated action inside the container for example entering the shell or for starting buildroot.
+Few input may be parsed to perform dedicated command inside container for example entering the shell or for starting buildroot.

-The container entry point is an agnostic script which read yaml parameters need for getting Buildroot ready to go.
-Input configuration such as defconfig, scripts, packages, archives should be placed inside the mount point `./materials` (auto create and mounted by run script).
+The container entry point is an agnostic script which read yaml instructions need for getting Buildroot ready.
+Input configuration such as defconfig, scripts, packages, archives should be placed inside the mount point `./materials` (auto created and bond by run script).

-Upon successfull build, resulting arftefacts images, rootfs, sdk and other materials output are copied within `./materials`.
+Upon successfull build, resulting arftefacts images, rootfs, sdk and other materials output are copied on host within `./materials`.

-Container uses volume to keep persistent ccache, host and downloads directories.
+Container uses volume to keep persistent ccache, output and downloads directories.

 # Usage